Click To List Of Colleges And Universities Specializing in Online Degrees

 If you’ve spent anywhere from one semester to three years in school and you now want to go back to college to complete a degree, it’s important to get the greatest number of transfer credits possible.
 Failing to do so can mean that you’ll have to needlessly re-take courses – an unfortunate waste of time and money.
 But the process of transferring credits is not standardized.
-To be successful at it, you need to be an educated consumer.
+If you want to transfer to college successfully, you need to be an educated consumer.
 Here are several articles on how to make sure the school you are entering gives you the most credits possible for the courses you took in the past.

 Keys to Transferring Credits Successfully